Nyllaah/Nyllaah/README.md

 ### Hey there 👋

 ### I'm Ana Paula, but you can call me Nylla.
-I'm a full stack web development student.
+I'm a front-end developer and a full-stack development student.

 I know what you're thinking...
 "Why Nylla?"...
 It's a childhood nickname.
 My friends and I invented it to roleplay in the Harry Potter world and it kinda stuck. 😁